Imagine a method that propels teams towards unprecedented success, where every project becomes a resounding triumph.

 However, Objectives and Key Results go beyond mere goal-setting—they emphasize measurable and actionable results.
 This is where the magic happens.

-Now that we understand what OKRs are and how they differ from other goal-setting frameworks, let’s explore the key components of a well-structured Objectives and Key Results program.
+Now that we understand OKRs meaning and how they differ from other goal-setting frameworks, let’s explore the key components of a well-structured Objectives and Key Results program.

 Key components of a well-structured OKR program

-As John Doerr mentioned in his book “Measure What Matters” – “It is important to break down large, vague goals into smaller, more tangible objectives that can be measured.”
+As John Doerr mentioned in his “about OKR” book “Measure What Matters” – “It is important to break down large, vague goals into smaller, more tangible objectives that can be measured.”